PopFlaviuCiprian/MyProjects/Cum sa salvezi intr-un fisier cele mai bune filme CINEMAGIA.RO/Readme.md

-This project is for saving in a file movies from IMDB that have a rating greater then 8
+This project is for saving in a file movies from CINEMAGIA.RO that have a rating greater then 8

 Needed packages